 Yes.
 Mandatory attendance at training is recognized as billable time.
-However, prior to attendance ensure that your U/DH is in agreement.
-The FAM in your department can facilitate, if necessary, the U/DHs pre-approval.
+However, prior to attendance ensure that your PH is in agreement.
+The FAM in your department can facilitate, if necessary, acquiring your PHs written pre-approval.

 Professional development related to the improvement of teaching skills is something the CoM encourages.
-If you wish to invoice for this time please obtain U/DH agreement prior to attendance.
+If you wish to invoice for this time please obtain PH written agreement prior to attendance.

-There are a number of factors the U/DH may consider when determining approval
+There are a number of factors the PH may consider when determining approval: